-The Department of Psychology offers a dynamic major or minor in psychology, and an exceptional certificate in field of Human Factors.
-For students seeking a more in-depth and intensive learning experience, the department also offers an Honors Track in partnership with the Honors College.
+The Department of Psychology offers both a major and minor in psychology, as well as an exceptional certificate in the field of Human Factors.
+For students seeking a more in-depth and intensive learning experience, the department also offers an Honors track in partnership with the Honors College.

 Our Bachelor’s Program includes coursework in the areas of clinical psychology, cognitive neuroscience, developmental psychology, social and personality psychology, health psychology, and more.
-As a hub science, our program is uniquely positioned to provide a strong platform from which students can launch successful careers into academia, or nearly any field of industry.
+As a hub science, psychology is uniquely positioned to provide a strong platform from which students can launch successful careers into nearly any field or industry.

-Our diverse and award-winning faculty are active researchers who investigate phenomena such as texting while driving, sexual attraction, group identity and discrimination, behavioral epigenetics, couple interactions, combat-related posttraumatic stress disorder, and the interactions between physical and mental health.
+Our diverse and award-winning faculty are active researchers who investigate phenomena including texting while driving, sexual attraction, group identity and discrimination, behavioral epigenetics, couple interactions, combat-related posttraumatic stress disorder, and the interactions between physical and mental health.

-Students in our program have an incredible number of opportunities to get involved and develop marketable skillsets while studying the science of psychology.
+Students in our program have an incredible number of opportunities to get involved and develop marketable skill sets while studying the science of psychology.
 Many of our students work as research assistants in established laboratories, or under the direction of a faculty mentor while pursuing their own research project.
-Our department also encourages students to gain experience through internships, and has established an innovative award to help fund a select number of these students.
-In addition to research and internships, several diverse, impactful, and well respected student groups operate on campus and interface with the department, university, and community on various levels.
+Our department also encourages students to gain real-world experiences while still earning academic credit through internships.
+In addition to research and internships, several diverse, impactful, and well respected student groups operate on campus.
+These groups interface with the department, university, and community on various levels.
 For more information, please see: Getting Involved – Research, Internships, & Groups.